MainTechAI/AutoML/README.md

 The source code is partially incomplete.
 I will probably post the full version later.

 TODO in issues.
-API updates at the first place.
-(GUI at the last)
+API updates is a top priority (GUI last).

 (TODO) Describe what the application is intended for.
 Add screenshots.